dejaniv/adf/README.md

 ![picture](project.png)

-As you can se in the picture I did a great job by the book.
-Of course, the circuit rings like church bell on Sunday morning but given that the signals are within 10 MHz range this has no effect on final result.
+As you can see in the picture I did a great job by the book.
+Of course, the circuit rings like church bell on Sunday morning but given that the signals are within 10MHz range this has no effect on final result.

 ## Schematics